Debug-Studios/Sangeet/README.md

 # sangeet

-> A Free and Cross-platform music player for Windows, Linux and MacOS
+> A Free and cross platform music player for Windows, Linux and MacOS

 #### Build Setup